-Madrid’s main square holds centuries of history in its cobbles and has been the scene of everything from coronations to bullfights and beheadings.
-These days it’s a nice place to stroll and sample one of the city’s famed foods: a calamari sandwich (bocadillo de calamares) from one of the bars surrounding the square.
+Madrid’s main square holds centuries of history in its cobbles, and has been the scene of everything from coronations to bullfights and beheadings.
+These days it’s a nice place in which to stroll and sample one of the city’s famed foods: bocadillo de calamares (a calamari sandwich) from one of the bars surrounding the square.

 The official residence of Spain’s royal family is these days used for official ceremonies only (King Felipe and Queen Letizia live in the more modest Zarzuela Palace just outside Madrid).
 Members of the public can visit the palace and check out centuries worth of paintings, furniture and armour.

-Madrid’s most iconic street has a cinematic scope that has seen it star in Abre Los Ojos (the original Spanish language movie of the 2001 Tom Cruise remake Vanilla Sky).
+Madrid’s most famous street has a cinematic scope that has seen it star in Abre Los Ojos (the original Spanish-language movie of the 2001 Tom Cruise remake, Vanilla Sky).
 Head to the top of the Corte Inglés Gourmet Experience for a great view of the street’s famous Schweppes sign.

 All roads in Spain lead to the Puerta del Sol, known as kilometre zero and the very centre of the country.
 It is also home to the famous statue of the bear and the strawberry tree, the official symbol of Madrid.

 The ideal spot for a tapas crawl, Cava Baja is Madrid’s famous ‘tapas street’ and on an evening is teeming with people enjoying a drink and a bite.
-Some of our favourite spots are La Perejila, Txakolina and El Tempranillo.
+Highly recommended are La Perejila, Txakolina and El Tempranillo.

 Madrid is home to what is officially the oldest restaurant in the world – it has the Guinness World Record certificate in the window to prove it.
 Sobrino de Botín was founded in 1725 and has been going strong ever since.
 Its speciality is roast suckling pig and it appears in Ernest Hemingway’s The Sun Also Rises.